dgchrt/core2d/README.md

 ![core2d logo](core2d.png)

 Core2D is the powerhouse used by [Maragato マラガト](https://maragato.itch.io) apps, among others.
+It is the evolution of Videogame, which in turn was the evolution of Quick.
+In its current form, it adopts JavaScript modules, leveraging the full power of object-oriented programming.

 ## Concept
 Apps created with Core2D are made of one or more [scenes](src/Scene.mjs), which may contain one or more [sprites](src/Sprite.mjs).
 It's that simple.